Read This First

 Prompt 2: Provide examples of pairs of philosophers who strongly disagreed, but who were also close friends.

-The central claim is this: Throughout history, there have been instances of philosophers who maintained strong disagreements on philosophical matters yet maintained close friendships based on mutual respect and admiration for each other’s intellect.
+In plain terms: Throughout history, there have been instances of philosophers who maintained strong disagreements on philosophical matters yet maintained close friendships based on mutual respect and admiration for each other’s intellect.

 Sartre, an existentialist philosopher, and Camus, an absurdist philosopher, had significant philosophical differences, particularly regarding the nature of existence and the concept of freedom.
 Despite their disagreements, they shared a close friendship and collaborated on various intellectual projects.
 However, their relationship became strained over time due to political disagreements, particularly regarding communism and the Soviet Union.